MICROSOFT

 Although the tool started out as an entirely on-premises solution, today, organizations have the added option of a cloud-hosted solution, or a hybrid compromise between on-premises and online.
 Determining which of these solutions makes the most sense for your organization can be challenging though, and this can be even more so when you are considering migrating from an earlier on-premises version.

 There are various considerations underlying any decision between these options, including the specific needs of your organization and how this aligns with the features on offer across board.
+As a U.S.-based Microsoft SharePoint development company, we support both new deployments and legacy SharePoint to SharePoint Online migration – while helping organizations evaluate their current environment and determine which solution best fits their business, compliance, and growth needs.

 SharePoint Comparison: On-premises or online – the perfect choice based on your needs